Gatton railway station

 Gatton railway station is located on the Main line in Queensland, Australia.
 It serves the town of Gatton in the Lockyer Valley Region.
 The station has two side platforms, opening in 1866.

 Services

 Gatton is served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.

 Transport links

-Laidley Bus Services operates one route via Gatton station:
+Laidley Bus Services operates one bus route via Gatton station: